Merdan Ataýew: Early life

 Merdan Ataýew was born on 8 May 1995 in Ashgabat.
 He is a student of the Turkmen State Institute of Physical Culture and Sports.
-He lives and trains in Ashgabat; her coach as of 2021 was Segeý Ýepifanow.
+He lives and trains in Ashgabat; his coach as of 2021 was Segeý Ýepifanow.

 Career

 He competed in the men's 100 metre backstroke event at the 2016 Summer Olympics.
 He placed 33rd in the heats with a time of 56.34 seconds and did not qualify for the semifinals.
 He was the flagbearer for Turkmenistan during the opening ceremony.

 In 2021, Merdan Ataýew qualified to represent Turkmenistan at the 2020 Summer Olympics in Tokyo, Japan, where he went on to compete in the 100 metre backstroke, and the 200 metre breaststroke events.